baplou/vim-music/README.md

 :PlugInstall
 ```

-note: Vundle and Vim Plug installation support will be added soon.
+note: Vundle and Vim8 installation support will be added soon.

 ## How to use?
 There are three commands: